breadboardengineer1234/QuickNet/docs/index.md

 - [Quickstart](quickstart.md)

 ## Updates
+### v0.3.5 (9/7/26)
+* Optimization for FireAllClients, FireClients, and FireAllExcept: instead of serializing the data for each individual player, QuickNet now serializes for only one player then copies the bytes directly for the remaining players.
+This should be a massive performance boost for games with large server size
+* Server side player buffer recycling removed: performance benefit was negligible and had a conflict with the new optimization
+* New Config file isolates the parameters intended to be adjusted by the user
+* setMaxPayloadSize method removed since the value is exposed in the new Config file
+* Small misc changes that don't affect performance or behavior

 ### v0.3.4 (8/5/26)
 * setEnumItems -> addEnumItems: Instead of requiring a single call that provides every EnumItem used, EnumItems can now be attached individually in multiple different scripts on startup
 * Reworked logic for Once and Wait methods: more reliable behavior, more reused code and less logic in listener paths on both server and client